LGBT Travel in Tempe

 - Are you a flapjack fanatic in search of the perfect pancake?
 You’ll find them in all their light and fluffy fabulousness, from traditional buttermilk to fancy versions like protein cakes with blueberries, granola, slivered almonds and cinnamon, at these Tempe eateries.

-- Unwind over a glass or two of fine wine at Caffe Boa, House of Tricks, La Bocca Urban Pizzeria & Wine Bar and Enoteca wine room at Vincitorio’s Restaurant.
+- Unwind over a glass or two of fine wine at Caffe Boa, House of Tricks, La Bocca Urban Pizzeria & Wine Bar, Salut Kitchen Bar and Enoteca wine room at Vincitorio’s Restaurant.
 Cin cin!

-- Find a favorite brew on tap or in the bottle at the Four Peaks Brewing Company, Gordon Biersch Brewery, Handlebar Tempe, Huss Brewing Tasting Room, Sleepy Dog Brewery Tasting Room, World of Beer and Pedal Haus Brewery.
+- Find a favorite brew on tap or in the bottle at the Four Peaks Brewing Company, Gordon Biersch Brewery, Handlebar Tempe, Huss Brewing Tasting Room, Sleepy Dog Brewery Tasting Room, World of Beer.
 Cheers!

 Getting around Tempe Tempe is easy to navigate whatever your favorite mode of transportation.
 Whether your prefer going bipedal, on a bicycle or by light rail, getting around Tempe, traveling to downtown Phoenix or going to Phoenix Sky Harbor Airport is a snap.

 - See Tempe on two wheels.
 Rent a bike from The Bicycle Cellar or Tempe Bicycle and explore the trails around Tempe Town Lake and Papago Park.
 Watch for public art on display throughout the city and Arizona State University.
 Park a while and enjoy a bite and a brew at the bike-themed Spokes on Southern or the bike-friendly Handlebar Tempe on Mill Avenue.